person working on laptop

 11. Shift swapping

-Shift swapping involves employees trading shifts with one another to accommodate their individual schedules better.
-This can be a useful option for companies outside of traditional business hours, such as those in the hospitality or healthcare industries.
+Shift swapping involves employees trading shifts with one another to accommodate their schedules better.
+This can be a helpful option for companies outside of traditional business hours, such as those in the hospitality or healthcare industries.
 It can also be a valuable tool for team members with personal obligations requiring them to work non-standard hours.

 12. Phased retirement